 Tall height.
 The association with height is thought to be due to the effect of gravity and pooling of blood in the lower extremities.

-History of leg injury, phlebitis, or deep venous thrombosis raises the risk for venous insufficiency.
+Previous venous damage.
+History of leg injury, phlebitis, deep vein thrombosis, venous wall degeneration (e.g. aneurysms), arteriovenous shunts, or non-thrombotic iliac vein obstruction raises the risk for venous insufficiency.,

 Klippel-Trenaunay-Weber syndrome.
 This rare congenital condition occurs due to an abnormal or absent deep venous system and results in a triad of extensive unilateral varicose veins, limb hypertrophy, and one or more port-wine stains.

-Diagnosis typically rests on symptomatology with confirmation of venous reflux by Doppler ultrasound.
+Diagnosis typically rests on symptomatology (i.e., leg pain, heaviness, sores) with confirmation of venous reflux by Doppler ultrasound.
 Additional testing is generally reserved for severe cases or when intervention is planned.

 Venography is an invasive method for evaluating the venous system.
 It is rarely used due to the safety and accuracy of Doppler ultrasound.
 However, venography is useful in some patients, particularly those who will undergo vascular surgery.